anglyan/anglyan.github.io/docs/about_core.md

     fundamental questions, accelerate discovery
     and its transition to manufacturing.
 I have focused primarily on [atomic layer deposition](research/ald.html), a thin film growth technique that is widely used in microelectronics and for energy applications.
+On the AI side, I am very interested in how we can integrate AI with experiments and simulations in ways that really make sense, and how we can evaluate the potential and limitations that AI has in scientific research.

--   Microelectronics: it requires the ability to control the synthesis of materials with atomic precision.
-Materials synthesis of high qualility materials and interfaces has strong implications in domains such as AI and quantum computing.
-Also, how to enhance energy efficiency is critical for resource limited environments such as sensors and detectors.
-In this area, [neuromorphic computing](research/neuro.html) and other post-moore approaches are promising, and I am interested in developing design targets for emergent materials that ensure capabilities that are not possible (or too costly) with current semiconductor technologies.
+-   Microelectronics: it requires the ability to control the synthesis of materials with atomic precision and with unprecedented levels of purity.
+The ability to synthesize high quality materials and interfaces has strong implications in domains such as AI and quantum computing.
+Also, how to enhance energy efficiency is critical for resource limited environments such as sensors and detectors, and to minimize the current and future impact of AI on the electric grid.
+In this area, [neuromorphic computing](research/neuro.html) and other post-moore approaches are promising, however the integration of emergent materials with current technologies (the so called CMOS+X) is hard and in many cases we don't have clear design targets for emergent materials that ensure new capabilities that are not possible (or too costly) with current semiconductor technologies.
 In my research, I have used primarily the insect brain as a source of inspiration.
 You can check my Gilbreth lecture at the
     US National Academies of Engineering [here](https://www.youtube.com/watch?v=Hz_QOnMaEA4).

 -   [Electronic materials](research/electronic.html),
     both their synthesis and the way their properties can be leveraged to fabricate novel